spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

 Check the "Test Assemblies" checkbox.

-If you're writing Editmode tests, uncheck the "Any Platform" checkbox below.
+If you're writing Editmode tests:
+- Uncheck the "Any Platform" checkbox.

-Scroll to the bottom, and press the "Deselect All" button, and then check the "Editor" checkbox only.
+- Scroll to the bottom, and press the "Deselect All" button.
+- Check the "Editor" checkbox only.

-Hit the "Apply" button again.
+- Hit the "Apply" button again.

-In the references list, add the reference to the module you are testing (in this case, `Improbable.Gdk.Legacy`)
+In the references list, add the reference to the module you are testing (in this case, `Improbable.Gdk.Legacy`).

 Hit the "Apply button" again.

-### Adding the Entities package references to test assemblies
+### Adding the entities package references to test assemblies

 You need to edit the `.asmdef` file manually to add references to the Entities preview package assemblies.

-Right click the assembly definition file, and show in explorer.
+Right click the assembly definition file, and press the "show in explorer" action.

 Open in your favourite text editor.